 Right at number 9 on our list is the ‘little brother’ of our beloved portable solar generator that made it at number 2, the Kalisaya KP601.

-This model though, is known as the Kalisaya KP 401.
+This model though is known as the Kalisaya KP 401.

-In terms of power and deliverance, the solar generator performs and deliver as much as its older sibling, except for the fact that it comes with a smaller battery (rated 26Ah) and churns out only a fair 384Wh of power.
+In terms of power and deliverance, the solar generator performs and delivers as much as its older sibling, except for the fact that it comes with a smaller battery (rated 26Ah) and churns out only a fair 384Wh of power.

-The ‘limitations’ of the KP401 notwithstanding, it still pumps out enough power to run normal everyday gadgets like laptops and tablets.
+The ‘limitations’ of the KP401 notwithstanding, it still pumps out enough power to run normal gadgets like laptops and tablets.